rahalvidusha/rahalvidusha/README.md

 ## Hi there 👋

+### Who am I?
+I am a B.Sc.
+Information Technology student at Rajarata University with a strong passion for software development.
+I enjoy learning through hands-on conding, online courses and community-driven platforms like GitHub.

 <!--
 **rahalvidusha/rahalvidusha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.